open-access-policies/health-tech/_resilience_policies/RES-POL-001.md

 ---
 ### 1. Objective

 The objective of this policy is to establish a comprehensive incident response framework for **[Company Name]** to effectively detect, respond to, contain, and recover from information security incidents.
-This policy ensures that security incidents are handled in a coordinated, timely, and effective manner to minimize impact on business operations, protect electronic Protected Health Information (ePHI) and other sensitive data, maintain regulatory compliance with HIPAA, HITECH, and SOC 2 requirements, and preserve evidence for potential legal proceedings.
+This policy ensures that security incidents are handled in a coordinated, timely, and effective manner to minimize impact on business operations, protect electronic Protected Health Information (ePHI) and other sensitive data, maintain regulatory compliance with HIPAA, HITECH, and SOC 2 mandates, and preserve evidence for potential legal proceedings.

 ### 2. Scope